-al., 2013).
-For our purposes, swaps are erroneous identifications of target-distracter labels, as uncovered in the probe trials.
+People do not always track all of the objects they were asked to, with errors arising from swapped labels between targets and distractors; instead, they sometimes simply drop a target and stop tracking it (Drew et al., 2013).
+For our purposes, swaps are erroneous identifications of target-distractor labels, as uncovered in the probe trials.
 Drops are erroneous identifications that participants knew would likely be erroneous before responding because they knew they had dropped a target.
 Therefore, we can estimate whether a given error was a swap or a drop by asking participants if they were surprised by the error.
-When an error arises from a participant swapping the probed target for a distracter, or vice versa, they would be surprised when told that they are wrong.
+When an error arises from a participant swapping the probed target for a distractor, or vice versa, they would be surprised when told that they are wrong.
 Conversely, participants who knew that they had dropped one or more targets would express little surprise at being wrong.

 We attempted to elicit precisely this information in a third experiment.
-The protocol for this study followed the same staircase design used in the first experiment; we collected data only for 14 subjects and with trials involving 4 targets amidst 8 distracters.
-Also, every time a subject responded incorrectly to the probed particle, they were required to indicate with a keypress whether they were surprised at being wrong before proceeding to the next trial.
+The protocol for this study followed the same staircase design used in the first experiment; we collected data only for 14 subjects and with trials involving four targets amid eight distractors.
+Also, every time a subject responded incorrectly to the probed particle, they were